 After breakfast at your accommodation in Lobuche, you will start on a relatively short 3-4 hour trek to Gorakshep.
 However, this part of the journey takes you beyond 5,000 meters in elevation, so it’s crucial to be watchful for signs of Acute Mountain Sickness (AMS).
 The initial part of the trek is pretty level with occasional uphill sections as you approach Lobuche Pass.
 Yaks are a common sight along the trail, used for logistical purposes.

 The EBC Trek path takes you through the vast glacial moraines of the Khumbu Glacier.
-It involves navigating narrow, rocky paths across the glacier, leading you to Gorak Shep on uneven terrain.
+It involves navigating narrow, rocky paths across the glacier to Gorak Shep, over uneven terrain.
 Upon reaching Gorakshep, you’ll be rewarded with a panoramic view of the Everest mountain range surrounding you.
 After having lunch in Gorakshep, you will prepare for your hike to Everest Base Camp.
+The trail from Gorak Shep to Everest Base Camp unfolds on relatively level ground.
+Still, it is scattered with large rock boulders, glacial moraines, and sandy terrain, following the path alongside the debris left by the Khumbu Glacier.
+Along the route, you will come across several memorials dedicated to climbers who have passed away.

 GorakShep to Pheriche, Kalapatthar hike back to Pheriche